 Table of Contents

-Many people’s attitude to life has changed in 2020, so has their emphasis on interior design.
-We already talked about how duality and a search for optimism and firmness is going to be reflected in our interiors (read our Pantone analysis).
-There are also tons of articles on how sunny hues and minimalism will affect design solutions.
+Many people’s attitude to life has changed in 2020, and so has their emphasis on interior design.
+We already articulated a duality search for optimism and firmness to be reflected in the interiors (read our Pantone analysis).
+There are also tons of articles on how sunny hues and minimalism affect design solutions.

-Deep Green Matte: putting black matte aside
+Deep Green Matte: putting black matte aside.

-Bordo Matte: invoking emotions
+Bordeaux Matte: invoking emotions.

-Deep Blue Matte: bringing peace
+Deep Blue Matte: bringing peace.